-- Your pet is exposed to a new environment, scents, sights and sounds which may be frightening to them
+- Adjusting to a new environment, scents, sights and sounds which may be frightening to them

-- Your cat or dog may be exposed to airborne diseases, such as kennel cough and canine influenza
+- Exposure to airborne diseases, such as kennel cough and canine influenza

-- Your dog may be picked on by an alpha dog, possibly causing physical or psychological harm and high vet bills
+- Possibility that your dog may be picked on by an alpha dog, possibly causing physical or psychological harm and high vet bills

-- Your pet may not get the level of attention or quality of environment they are used to
+- Lack of attention or quality of environment they are used to

-- Your cat or dog may develop anxiety from a bad boarding experience
+- Increased stress or anxiety from a bad boarding experience

 Weighing Your Options